Romans

 v1.
 The opening verse is designed to emphasize verse 2.
-It is an emphatic statement where Paul declares that he is speaking truthfully,speaking with a good conscience, and doing so as a believer in union with Christ.
+It is an emphatic statement where Paul declares that he is speaking truthfully, a fact confirmed both by his conscience and the Holy Spirit.

 v2.
 Paul is filled with anguish for the present state of Israel.
 Paul's fellow Jews had a full and complete place before the living God, but they are now outside his grace.
-It is a great loss.
+For Paul, a Jew, it is a great loss.

 v4-5.
 Paul goes on to make four statements detailing the privileges of his race.
 It is the loss of such wonderful privileges that causes Paul so much pain: